DXGI Error Device Removed In Baldur’s Gate 3 [FIXED]

 Baldur’s Gate 3 has had a plethora of players captivated.
 But problems like DXGI Device Removed or Device Lost Error in BG3 can be a pain, especially when it crashes the whole game.
-Players with entirely different levels of hardware have been experiencing these errors.
-But not to worry: We have compiled all the solutions from various users to put these errors to rest.
+The error occurs randomly while playing and crashes the game completely.

 DXGI Error Device Removed